NaiKai237/College-Assignments/README.md

 Current Collection of programs that I feel show my programing skills and knowledge.
 Most of the code was submitted to CU for computer science classes.

 Webserver: Uses socket I/O to to perform get requests for webpages found in "/www", specifically the index homepage and its resources.
+(The webpage and other resources in "/www" were not created by me)

 Webproxy: Using socket I/O the proxy handles concurent requests for webpages, caches locally, and checks requests against a blacklist.